For partners

 What if my client owns a single-family rental or commercial property?+−

-What do I actually do to refer a client?+−
+What do I actually do to represent a client?+−

 Will you help me explain this to my client?+−

-What is the typical timeline from introduction to commission?+−
+What is the typical timeline from introduction to commission payment?+−

 How does this affect my ongoing relationship with the client?+−